mashisora/waapic/README.md

-# waapi-utils
+# waapic

-A Wwise Authoring API Utils Library in TypeScript.
+A Wwise Authoring API Client Library in TypeScript.

 ## Features